guillp/jwskate/README.md

 JWK are specified as JSON objects, which are parsed as `dict` in Python.
 The `Jwk` class in `jwskate` is actually a `dict` subclass, so you can use it exactly like you would use a dict: you can access its members, dump it back as JSON, etc. The same is true for Signed or Encrypted Json Web tokens in JSON format.
+You cannot change the key cryptographic material, however, since that would lead to unusable keys.

 ### JWA Wrappers

-You can use `cryptography` to do the cryptographic operations that are described in [JWA](https://www.rfc-editor.org/info/rfc7518), but since `cryptography` is a general purpose library, its usage is not straightforward and gives you plenty of options to carefully select and combine, leaving room for errors.
+You can use `cryptography` to do the cryptographic operations that are described in [JWA](https://www.rfc-editor.org/info/rfc7518), but since `cryptography` is a general purpose library, its usage is not straightforward and gives you plenty of options to carefully select and combine, leaving room for mistakes, errors and confusion.
 It has also a quite inconsistent API to handle the different type of keys and algorithms.
 To work around this, `jwskate` comes with a set of consistent wrappers that implement the exact JWA specifications, with minimum risk of mistakes.